Odesa catacombs: Description

 The approximate topography of the Odesa underground labyrinth is unknown as the catacombs have not been fully mapped.
 It is thought that most (95–97%) of the catacombs are former coquina multilevel mines from which stone was extracted to construct the city above.
 The remaining catacombs (3-5%) are either natural cavities or were excavated for other purposes such as sewerage.
 As of 2019, there are more than 1,000 known entrances to the tunnels.

-Only one small portion of the catacombs is open to the public, within the "Museum of Partisan Glory" in Nerubayskoye, north of Odesa.
+Only one small portion of the catacombs is open to the public, within the "Museum of Partisan Glory" in Nerubaiske, north of Odesa.
 Other caves attract extreme tourists, who explore the tunnels despite the dangers involved.
 Such tours are not officially sanctioned because the catacombs have not been fully mapped and the tunnels themselves are unsafe.

 History

 The first underground stone mines started to appear in the 19th century, while vigorous construction took place in Odesa.
 They were used as a source of cheap construction materials.
 Limestone was cut using saws, and mining became so intensive that by the second half of the 19th century, the extensive network of catacombs created many inconveniences to the city.

 Entrance of catacombs in Moldavanka on Kartamyshevska Street.
 The entrances of the catacombs have to be closed or controlled at all times to prevent children from entering.

-After the Russian Revolution of 1917, stone mining was banned within the central part of Odesa (inside the Porto-Franko zone, bounded by Old Port Franko and Panteleymonovskaya streets).
+After the Russian Revolution of 1917, stone mining was banned within the central part of Odesa (inside the Porto-Franko zone, bounded by Staroportofrankivska and Panteleimonivska streets).

 During World War II the catacombs served as a hiding place for Soviet partisans, in particular the squad of Vladimir Molodtsov.
 In his work The Waves of The Black Sea, Valentin Kataev described the battle between Soviet partisans against Axis forces, underneath Odesa and its nearby suburb Usatove.

 In 1961 the "Search" (Poisk) club was created in order to explore the history of partisan movement among the catacombs.
 Since its creation, it has expanded understanding of the catacombs, and provided information to expand mapping of the tunnels.

 The city has a large population of over 1 million people, which some believe would benefit from the introduction of a subway system.
 The tunnels have been cited as the reason why such a subway system has never been built in Odesa.

-Since the beginning of the 21st century limestone mining has continued in the mines located in Dofinovka, Byldynka, and "Fomina balka" near Odesa.
+Since the beginning of the 21st century limestone mining has continued in the mines located in Dofinivka, Buldynka, and Velyka Balka near Odesa.
 As the result of contemporary mining, the catacombs continue to expand.